rsksmart/devportal-1.0/rif/identity/ssi/specs/did-auth.md

 ### Login

-Services should use _login_ after [registering](#register) users.
+Services should use _login_ after [signin up](#sign-up) users.
 This means the service already obtained the information required to let the user access the service.

 1. _Client_ sends `POST /request-auth { did }` to _Service_, where `did` is _User_'s DID
 2. _Service_ creates a random deterministic* _challenge_ to send to _Client_ and responds with `{ challenge }`.